ysthakur/CMSC417-Notes/content/OSI layers/Link layer/WiFi/WiFi.md

 - H1 recognizes the need to change
 	- H1 detects a weakening signal
 	- Starts scanning for a stronger one
-- Changes APs with same SSID
+- Changes [Access Points](LAN%20Architecture/Access%20Point.md) with same SSID
 	- H1 disassociates from one and associates with another
 - Switch learns new location
 	- Self-learning mechanism